pauldmccarthy/win-pytreat/getting_started/04_numpy.md

 ### Descriptive statistics

-Similarly, a Numpy array has a set of methods<sup>1</sup> which allow you to calculate basic descriptive statisics on an array:
+Similarly, a Numpy array has a set of methods<sup>2</sup> which allow you to calculate basic descriptive statistics on an array:

 ```